SeemannAd/tezos-viewer/README.md

 The is divided into different domains.
 Each domain represents a stakeholder epic.

 #### Blocks
 Overview of the current state of the Tezos Blockchain.
+The latest blocks for the current cycle are displayed.

 #### Block
 Details of a selected Block within the Blockchain.

 #### Settings
-Access user settings like adding api key for PRO access to the Tezos blockchain.
+Access user settings like adding Api-Key for PRO access to the Tezos blockchain.